adcerny/auth0-cert/index.md

 - Read the question stem closely before you start answering; subtle wording often changes what counts as correct.

 ### **5. Exam Day**
 Allow around **40 minutes** to get set up with the proctoring company.
+This will start at the time you have scheduled your exam, so factor that in when planning how long the exam will take in total.
 Make sure you understand the requirements for ID verification, desk space, and allowed materials before your scheduled time.
 Use **wired peripherals** (mouse, keyboard, speakers) if possible.
 If you use wireless devices, you will need to show the USB dongle to the proctor, which can be awkward if it is connected tot he bottom of a monitor or anywhere else not easily accessible.
 Ensure your workspace is clear, your internet connection is stable, and you have your ID ready.